vesoft-inc/nebula-docs/docs-2.0/nebula-explorer/deploy-connect/ex-ug-deploy.md

 # Deploy Explorer

-This topic describes how to deploy Explorer locally by RPM and tar package.
+This topic describes how to deploy Explorer locally by RPM and tar packages.

 ## Nebula Graph version

 !!!
 Note

-    Explorer is released separately, not synchronized with Nebula Graph core.
-And the naming of Explorer is different from that of Nebula Graph.
+    Explorer is released separately, not synchronized with Nebula Graph.
+And the version naming of Explorer is different from that of Nebula Graph.
 The version correspondence between Nebula Graph and Explorer is as follows.

 | Nebula Graph version | Explorer version |
 | --- | --- |